 The Florence Police Department formed its SWAT (Special Weapons and Tactics) team in 1998.
 The team has 12 officers assigned as SWAT operators and four officers assigned as negotiators.
 The team is called to handle high risk or unusual occurrences, such as armed or barricaded persons, search warrants and wanted persons where there is a significant threat to the safety of the public.
-The officers assigned to the team are required to train frequently to become and maintain proficiency with current tactics and weapons.
+The officers assigned to the team are required to train frequently to maintain proficiency with current tactics and weapons.
 The goal of the team is to successfully resolve the situation with the least amount of force necessary.
 The team is commanded by Lieutenant Roger Allen with Sergeant Erik Daniels as the SWAT team leader and Captain Eric Bowles as the negotiations supervisor.

 The traffic unit was established to provide a comprehensive response to traffic concerns in the City.
 Lieutenant Nathan Rettig is the unit commander.
 Officers assigned to this unit are responsible for traffic enforcement and collision investigation.
 By reviewing traffic collision statistics and complaints, the unit is able to effectively utilize resources to reduce collisions.
 The department actively seeks grants to provide additional traffic patrols to focus on impaired motorists, careless driving and seat belt enforcement.
 The goal again is to reduce the number of collisions and associated injuries.